History of Adirondack Food Tasting Experience

 We fuse an 100-mile culinary focus with Old World imagination.
 Chef Cathy’s family built the Lake Clear Lodge in 1886, sold it and eventually Ernest’s European family purchased it nearly 80 years later.
 This history unknown until after Cathy & Ernest were married.
 This fate stirs our cuisine of Adirondack pioneering roots and Old World essences.
 This is blended with Cathy’s signature “nutritional energetics," redefining food and cooking through a greater holistic recipe to encompass the fusion of our body, mind and spirit.
 We honor the timeless practices of slow cooking, vegetable stocks, bone broths, essential oils, and natural herbs and spices.
 It is all a part of natural essences that are drawn from the hands of four-generations that continue to hand-cut the stocks, stir the slow roasts and bake artisan desserts with imaginative recipes from a fusion of Old World and Adirondack essences as the Adirondack Park’s longest operating Great Camp.

-Use the form to the right (or below on mobile) to get started with your reservation!
-Please keep in mind that the History of Adirondack Food Experience is only available on Saturdays from July through October and, as with all of our experiences, is limited.
+Use the form below to get started with your reservation!
+Please keep in mind that the History of Adirondack Food Experience is only available on Saturdays from the end of June through August and, as with all of our experiences, is limited.
 If you are interested, we recommend reserving your seat today!

 Policies, Terms, & Conditions